Teruel Lab

 Mary Teruel

-Hobbies: skiing, running, traveling and experiencing new cultures, and enjoying the awesome weather, arts, and open-mindedness in the San Francisco Bay Area!
+Hobbies: skiing, mountain biking, traveling and experiencing new cultures, and enjoying the arts, energy, and multi-culturalism in NYC!

 Email: mteruel@stanford.edu